seiche/NPM_Filepointer/readme.md

 Trims the internal buffer to the location of the current file pointer, and then sets the value of the current pointer to zero.
-Useful when offsets inside a file do not account for the position in which the offset is declared.
+Useful when offsets inside a file are declared as relative to the current position and not absolute.

 **fp.copy**
 ```